ltran17/Advent-of-Code-2023/README.md

 ## Stars earned (as of 12/6): 11

+## Day 07: 🌟 Camel Cards
+* This challenge is great for practicing object oriented programming!
+I learned a lot!
+Including implementing a new-to-me dunder method, `__hash__` which gave me the tie-breaker sort for free!
+* However, part 1 is taking a long time so I will wait on part 2 for another day...off in the future.

 ## Day 06: 🌟 🌟 Wait for It
 * Ah, finally a day where the parsing is easy, and so is the problem!
 Part 1 with brute force.
 Just waiting for the other shoe to drop.
 * About that other shoe...a little algebra goes a very long way.
 No need to do billions of calculations!
 The roots of a binomial are all we need, plus a little massaging to get integer values.